 Now the shells are ready for your hermit crabs!
-Place the shells with the opening facing up to entice the crabs to inspect them, but be patient—only the crab will know when it needs to switch shells and which candidate will be most comfortable.
+Place the shells with the opening facing up to entice the crabs to inspect them, but be patient—only the crab will know when it needs to switch shells and which candidate will be the most comfortable.
 Inevitably, unused shells will fill up with sand over time, so be sure to clean them occasionally with dechlorinated fresh water.

-After inspecting the inside of the shell with their legs and antennae, the crab will carefully position the shell.
-Rising up out of its current shell, the crab will swing its soft white abdomen over and into the new shell, curling down into the new home.
-After up to an hour of rolling around and inspecting the new shell, the shell switch happens in less than a second!
+After inspecting the inside of the shell with its legs and antennae, the crab will carefully position the shell.
+Rising up out of its current shell, the crab will swing its soft white abdomen over and into the new shell and curl down into it.
+After up to an hour of rolling around and inspecting the new shell, the actual shell switch happens in less than a second!

-This is very common in the following scenario, and there is nothing you can do about it besides separating the crabs and buying more shells:
+Fights are very common in the following scenario, and there is nothing you can do about them besides separating the crabs and buying more shells:

-- Do not remove the old shell, they may need to switch back into it.
+- Do not remove the old shell; the crab may need to switch back into it.

-- Provide at least 2 shells that are the proper size for your crab.
+- Provide at least two shells that are the proper size for your crab.

 - If you notice crabs fighting over shells, give them more shells to choose from.